Nationals complete three-game sweep of Phillies

 Washington's only previous sweeps came in two-game sets against the Atlanta Braves in late May and the Chicago White Sox in early June.
 The Nationals have won four in a row and captured 17 of 24 games.

-Philadelphia, who had had two runners thrown out at home, has lost four in a row and six of seven.
+Philadelphia, which had had two runners thrown out at home, has lost four in a row and six of seven.

 Rendon broke a 3-3 tie as he led off the sixth with a homer off Phillies starter Nick Pivetta (4-2), who was drafted by the Nationals.
 It was the 17th homer of the year for Rendon, who has 39 extra-base hits.